How to Reduce Acid Reflux and Prevent Heartburn

 • Hoarseness

-Note: GERD (gastroesophageal reflux disease) is the chronic form of acid reflux, usually diagnosed when one experiences symptoms twice per week, or more.
+Note: GERD (gastroesophageal reflux disease is the chronic form of acid reflux, usually diagnosed when one experiences symptoms twice per week, or more.

-Risk Factors for Acid Reflux and Heartburn
+What Are the Risk Factors for Acid Reflux and Heartburn?

 • Obesity